CMCC-Foundation/ml-tropical-cyclones-detection/README.md

     - drop_remainder: whether or not to drop the last batch if the number of dataset elements is not divisible by the batch size
     - accumulation_steps: number of gradient accumulation steps before calliing backward propagation

+### Pre-processing workflow

+A workflow based on PyOphidia for preparing CMIP6 data for TC detection is provided under the `workflows` folder.

 ## How to

 ### Download IBTrACS